Examples have audio.

 men

 The suffix “ها” and many similar affixes are usually written like separate words (the first letter of the suffix is not joined to the last letter of the noun) but are written closer than a normal space character’s width to the main word.
-The technical term for this character in modern typesetting is a zero width non joiner.
+The technical term for this character in modern typesetting is zero-width non-joiner.
 In Persian, it is called نیمفاصله (literally: half-space).

 2- The second way is using the "ان" suffix.
-Apart from one or two exceptions, this suffix can only be used for living objects and body parts.
-It is rarely used in colloquial Persian but is very common in writing.
-It is useful to keep this fact in mind as well, that there are certain living things and body parts which cannot be pluralized in this way.
+Setting aside a few exceptions, this suffix can only be used only for living things and body parts.
+It is not a valid pluralization method in Colloquial Persian (neither are the other ones introduced below), but is essential in Formal Persian (which is the variety you are learning right now, and the standard variety used for writing).
+It is worth keeping in mind that there are certain living things and body parts that cannot be pluralized in this way.

 شیران